-The most common Top ten list of common Dark Web activities that organizations should watch on the dark web that indicate a possible data breach.
+A suspected data breach is indicated by the most prevalent Top ten list of common Dark Web activities that enterprises should monitor on the web.

-The dark web is the anonymous part of the deep web that requires some additional tools to access Dark web. the dark websites are intentionally hidden from the search engines.
+The dark web is the anonymous part of the deep web that requires some additional tools to access the Dark web. dark websites are intentionally hidden from search engines.

 List of Top Ten Dark Web Activities